 Extension provides practical advice, sensible solutions, and realistic down-to-earth answers for ALL Ohioans.

-Greg Davis Named Interim Director of OSU Extension – effective July 1, 2015
+Greg Davis Named Interim Director of OSU Extension – July 1 to December 31, 2015

 Greg Davis has been tapped to serve as interim director of Ohio State University Extension.
 His most recent position with OSU Extension has been an appointment as assistant director overseeing community development.